Online Matching in Geometric Random Graphs

+In minimum cost metric matching, a set of $n$ online servers are embedded in a metric space.
+At every iteration, a request arrives and has to be matched to one of the free servers.
+The cost of the match is the distance between the request and the server it is matched to.
+The goal is to minimize the total cost of the matching, with the constraint that no request can be ignored if a server is available upon arrival (otherwise the algorithm ignoring all requests would trivially get a cost of zero).
+One notable application is ride-hailing, where the servers are drivers, the requests riders, and the cost is the distance the rider has to drive before getting to the rider.

-The \closest\ algorithm, which consists in matching greedily the incoming vertex to its closest available neighbor, has received some attention in that field.
-A first work, \citep{https://doi.org/10.48550/arxiv.2104.03219}, focuses on metric matching for a single set of $N$ points drawn i.i.d. on the line.
-The authors show that the greedy algorithm that successively matches the two closest points together, has a competitive ratio of $O(\log(N))$.
-Later, back in the bipartite setting, some works focused on the so-called excess supply setting, where $N$ offline points are drawn i.i.d. on the line and $N(1-\epsilon)$ vertices arrive sequentially.
-In that setting, the cost of \closest\ was first shown to be $O\left(\log(N)^3\right)$ \citep{https://doi.org/10.48550/arxiv.2104.03219}.
-That result was later refined to $O(\frac{1}{\epsilon})$ in \citep{balkanski2022power}.
+Due to the spatial nature of the problem, random geometric graphs are regularly chosen as a stochastic framework for that problem.
+The \closest\ algorithm, which consists in matching greedily the incoming vertex to its closest available neighbor, has received some attention.
+A first work, \citep{https://doi.org/10.48550/arxiv.2104.03219}, focuses on metric matching for a single set of $n$ points drawn i.i.d. on the line.
+The authors show that the greedy algorithm that successively matches the two closest points together, has a competitive ratio of $O(\log(n))$.
+Later, back in the bipartite setting, some works focused on the so-called excess supply setting, where $n$ offline points are drawn i.i.d. on the line and $n\tau$, with $\tau<1$, vertices arrive sequentially.
+In that setting, the cost of \closest\ was first shown to be $O\left(\log(n)^3\right)$ \citep{https://doi.org/10.48550/arxiv.2104.03219}.
+That result was later refined to $O(\frac{1}{1-\tau})$ in \citep{balkanski2022power}.
 In that work, they also demonstrate a constant competitive ratio for \closest\ when there is an equal number of vertices on both sides, as well as under a semi-random model, where the incoming vertices are picked adversarially.